TheThunderGuyS/usefulTags/README.md

 ## Work in progress.

 There is currently support for all versions of Node.js/iojs, using both CommonJS and ESModules.
 It can be installed with `npm i usefultags`.
-It also supports any version of Deno and ES6 browsers, include `https://deno.land/x/usefultags/index.mjs` in your script.
+It also supports any version of Deno and ES6 browsers, include `https://deno.land/x/usefultags/index.js` in your script.
+ES3 browser support is coming soon.

 Being in early development, the functions are subject to change.
 They currently should be used as either a template tag or regular function, and simply accept the string as an argument.
+Documentation is an early work-in-progress.

 ## Examples: